Marcia-Free/Space_Trials_frontend/README.md

 # Space Trials frontend

 This is Phaser3 2D plaftormer made with Javascript.
+My role for this project was Game Developer, Pixel Artist, and Frontend Programmer.

 ## Link to Demo Video